warigroup/hashcharger/README.md

 unique token value for authorization that we will give you.
 This identifies who you are to WariHash.

 #### stratum-host
-stratum host where hashing power will be directed to
+stratum host where hashing power will be directed to (i.e, stratum.slushpool.com)

 #### stratum-port
-port where hashing power will be directed to
+port number where hashing power will be directed to

 #### stratum-username
 stratum username that hashing power will be direted to